OCQ(AHP) - ATT (Approved Tuberculin Tester)

 - Have random audits from the Veterinary Delivery Partnership and by APHA

-To study the ATT course you must first register in the AHP database.
-When you register you will be asked to nominate your employer or a representative of your employer who will confirm your right to work and eligibility for the qualification.
+To study the ATT course you must first register on the AHP database.
+When you register you will be asked to nominate your employer, a representative of your employer, or another representative (a veterinary surgeon who is a Member or Fellow of the Royal College of Veterinary Surgeons (MRCVS/FRCVS)) who will confirm your right to work and eligibility for the qualification.

 The person you nominate will receive an email asking them to confirm that the checks have been completed and that you fulfil the requirements.
 You will be notified by email when this confirmation has been made.
 You will then be able to log in and enrol on the ATT course.